-- Level 1 are those derived from quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 are those derived from inputs other than quoted prices included within Level 1, that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and

-Level 3 are those derived from valuation techniques that include inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+- Level 1 are those derived from quoted prices (unadjusted) in active markets for identical assets or liabilities: - Level 2 are those derived from inputs other than quoted prices included within Level 1, that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and - Level 3 are those derived from valuation techniques that include inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-Entity considers that the carrying amount of cash and restricted cash, accounts receivable and accounts payable from third parties and to related parties and the current portion of bank loans approximate their fair values because they have short-term maturities.
-The Entity's long-term debt is recorded at amortized cost and incurs interest at fixed and variable rates that are related to market indicators.
+Entity considers that the carrying amount of cash, accounts receivable and accounts payable from third parties and to related parties and the current portion of bank loans approximate their fair values because they have short-term maturities.
+The Entity's long-term debt is recorded at amortized cost and bears interest at fixed and variable rates that are related to market indicators.

-The carrying amounts of financial instruments by category and their related fair values as of December 31, 2024 and 2023 are as follows:
+The carrying amounts of financial instruments by category and their related fair values on December 31 are as follows:

-Carrying amount Fair value as of December 31, 2024
+Carrying amount Fair value at December 31, 2024

-Financial assets: ¢ 2 ¢ 2
+Financial assets:

-Cash (Level 1) At amortized cost \$ 3 \$ 3
+Cash (Level 1) \$ 6 \$ 6

+At amortized cost

-Due to related parties (Level 2) 4,496 4,496
+Due from related parties (Level 2) 68,320 68,320

-Due to related parties (Eever 2) .,.,, 1,120

-Financial liabilities at amortized cost
+Financial liabilities at amortized cost:

-Trade accounts payable (Level 2) \$ 25 \$ 25
+Due to related parties (Level 2) \$ 143,276 \$ 143,276

+Com wing amount air value at

-Carry ing amount value as of nber 31, 2023
+Financial accepts: Car rying amount air value at ember 31, 2023

-Financial assets: Carry ring amount Decen
+Financial assets: Dece ember 31, 2023

-Cash (Level 1) Carry \$ ring amount

-Cash (Level 1) At amortized cost 4 Decen nber 31, 2023
+Financial assets: Cash (Level 1) At amortized cost Car. rying amount

-Cash (Level 1) Ü Decen nber 31, 2023

-Cash (Level 1) At amortized cost 4 Decen nber 31, 2023
+Cash (Level 1) Dece ember 31, 2023

-Cash (Level 1) At amortized cost Due to related parties (Level 2) 4 Decen nber 31, 2023
+Cash (Level 1) At amortized cost 9 Dece 9

-Management believes that the carrying value of payables to related parties approximate their fair values based on their nature and short-term maturities.
-Entity's management determined the fair value of payable to related parties, which is a level 2 input.
+Management considers that the carrying value of receivables and payables to related parties approximate their fair value due to short-term nature and maturity.
+The Entity's management determined the fair value of payables to related parties, which is a level 2 input.